jasonKoogler/comma/README.md

 - 🔄 **Git Hook Integration**: Install as a prepare-commit-msg hook for automated workflow
 - ⚙️ **Rich Configuration**: Extensive customization via config file or command-line flags
 - 🌐 **Environment Awareness**: Auto-detects project type and latest commit history
+- 🔒 **Security Scanning**: Detects sensitive data in your changes to prevent credential leaks
+- 📊 **Repository Analysis**: Get insights into your commit patterns and conventions
+- 💼 **Team Settings**: Share templates and enforce commit conventions across your team
+- 🎨 **Terminal UIs**: Interactive interfaces for browsing changes, editing commit messages, and configuring the application

 ## Installation